 Nike recently unveiled a brand-new product under its Romaleos Series.

-Nike Romaleos 3 is the first ever CrossFit and weightlifting shoe for females as well.
+Nike Romaleos 3 is the first ever weightlifting CrossFit shoe for women as well.
 Yeah!
 You heard it right.

 Nike announced it’s 3d version series for both male and female weightlifters.